2019 Frisco Historic Park & Museum Winter Lecture Series

 For 45 years, volunteers of Summit County’s mountain rescue team have been responding to backcountry calls for help.
 Learn about the history of the crew and hear captivating tales of search and rescue missions spanning nearly half a century of service to both residents and visitors.

 Presented by Colonel Tom Duhs (Retired), United States Marine Corps

 Explore the story of the 10th Mountain Division, which trained at Camp Hale, near Leadville, CO, from 1942-1944.
 Deployed to Italy, they pushed the German Army out, bringing about the end of the war in May 1945.
 The unique nature of the only US Army Mountain Division, its recruitment, training, employment and work after the war is truly fascinating.

 Ski Through History- The Story of the Breckenridge Ski Area & Its Runs

 Presented by Rick Hague

-Lectures are FREE and held at 12 p.m. in the Frisco Historic Park & Museum located at 120 Main St. in Frisco.
+Lectures are at the Historic Park Log Chapel at 120 Main Street in Frisco.